 As mentioned above, this is the more complicated part of Brave Rewards.
 You see, with Brave Rewards, you won’t actually be earning cash or even points.
 Instead, you will be paid a certain cryptocurrency called BAT (Basic Attention Token).

-That will mean you will need a cryptocurrency wallet if you want to cash out your BAT.
+It used to mean that you needed a cryptocurrency wallet to cash out your BAT.
 Brave recommends you use Uphold, a cryptocurrency trading platform.
 You need to have a minimum of 25 BAT to create an Uphold account though.

 As for the payment process, Brave Rewards processes payments monthly (during the 5th day of the month).
 For example, in the month of May, you earned 11 BAT.
 On June 5, Brave will send 11 BAT to your Brave wallet (which is really just your account balance).